AnnekaSillitoe/CV/README.md

 # CV - Anneka Sillitoe

-I am a developer who likes writing javascript, especially using Node and React.
-I also really enjoy CSS (particularly SASS).
-I enjoy working on different parts of the stack from front-end to back-end.
-I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.
+I am a front-end developer who loves working with React, Angular and other javascript frameworks.
+I'm also fond of using Node and love using SASS with my CSS and HTML.

 Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming skills, and by studying the approaches of other developers.